- 18 years of age or above

 - Sophomore standing or above at the start of the program

-- In the Spring semester prior to departure, all students are required to take a 6-week preparatory online/on-campus pre-departure course, CI 297: Building Interculturality: Language, Cultures & Communities (1 credit).
+- In the Spring semester prior to departure, all students are required to take a 7-week (second half of semester) online pre-departure course which includes a Saturday at Univeristy Park.
+CI 497 A: Building Interculturality: Language, Cultures & Communities (2 credits).
 Please contact faculty leaders for details.

-- There is no prerequisite or minimum level of Spanish or Zapotec language proficiency for the non-English language medium instruction components of the course; participants will be taught according to their level and linguistic needs.
+- There is no prerequisite or minimum level of Spanish language proficiency for participation.
+Students will be offered language instruction according to their level and linguistic needs.

-This program features a four-week Maymester study abroad experience in Oaxaca, Mexico for Penn State undergraduates from all campuses, schools, and fields of study.
+This program features a three-week May/June study abroad experience in Oaxaca, Mexico for Penn State undergraduates from all campuses, schools, and fields of study.
 Through a local partnership with Mexican university, La Universidad Autónoma Benito Juárez de Oaxaca (UABJO), the program develops equity-minded and social justice dispositions, leadership, and advocacy skills through classroom and community-based experiential learning.
 Students will experience multilingual and multicultural life residing and sharing daily meals in Mexican family homes and receive instruction in a local language of their choice (Spanish or Zapotec).
 They will have the unique opportunity to participate in class sessions, collaborative projects, and experiential learning with Mexican university student partners.
-To prepare for the abroad experience, program participants complete a Spring (half-semester) online/on-campus (some weekends) hybrid course.
+This program aims to support traditionally underrepresented students through the academic contexts, program development, location and logistics.

-For the summer 2020 iteration of this program, special funding is available through the Equal Opportunity Planning Commission (EOPC) grant that has been awarded to the leaders of this program.
-To be considered for grant funding, you must complete the EOPC grant questions as part of the program admission application on this website.
+For the summer 2022, special funding is available to offer financial support for students from historically underrepresented backgrounds including students of color, indigenous, LGBTQ+ and students from first generation in university families.
+The funding is from a university grant through the Equal Opportunity Planning Commission (EOPC).
+To be considered for grant support, you must complete the EOPC grant questions as part of the program admission application on this website.

 Program Leader Information

-- Dr. Elizabeth Smolcic - Associate Professor of Education (Second Language Education)
+- Dr. Elizabeth Smolcic - Teaching Professor of Education (Second Language Education)

 - Dr. Daniela Martin - Associate Professor (Psychology), Penn State Brandywine

-All students will be enrolled in CI 497: Building Interculturality: Language, Cultures & Communities (2 credit) in the Spring and CI 497: Boundary Work in Oaxaca, Mexico: Experiences in Multilingualism, Indigenous Knowledge, and Intercultural Exchange (2 credits) for the onsite summer course.
+All students will be enrolled in CI 497A: Building Interculturality: Language, Cultures & Communities (2 credit) in the Spring and CI 497B: Boundary Work in Oaxaca, Mexico: Experiences in Multilingualism, Indigenous Knowledge, and Intercultural Exchange (2 credits) for the onsite summer course.

-- CI 497: Building Interculturality: Language, Cultures & Communities - SPRING (2 credit)
+- CI 497A: Building Interculturality: Language, Cultures & Communities - SPRING (2 credit)

-- This course will run Spring semester, March 22 – May 1, 2020 (6 weeks) with weekend sessions April 11 and April 25/26 at University Park campus.
+- This course will run Spring semester, March 14 – April 29, 2022 (6 weeks.)
 Please contact faculty leaders for details.

-- CI 497: Maymester in Mexico: Language, Culture and Community-Based Learning - SUMMER (2 credits)
+- CI 497B: Summer in Mexico: Language, Culture and Community-Based Learning - SUMMER (2 credits)

 - This interdisciplinary course offered onsite in Oaxaca will touch on many areas of study, including (but not limited to) anthropology, women’s studies, immigration, sociology, sustainability of language, culture and the natural world.
 The focus will be on hands-on experiential learning that takes place directly in and collaborating with indigenous and Afro-Mexican communities for social justice, leadership, advocacy, bilingual education, interculturality, and awareness of race/racism and border/migration issues.
 There is no prerequisite or minimum level of Spanish or Zapotec language proficiency for the non-English language medium instruction components of the course.
 Participants will be taught according to their level and linguistic needs.
 Students will be afforded the opportunity to engage and study with their Mexican university student counterparts, who will join the Penn State students for one of their courses, complete a collaborative project as research partners, and work together as language conversation partners for deeper, more effective experiences in multilingual communication.